Fire Emblem Fates: Plot

-Downloadable content

-Paid additional content was released alongside the games, in the form of extra levels used to improve the units' strength or gather exclusive resources.
-A series of additional storylines were also released to expand on the main narrative.
-The first is Before Awakening, in which Corrin is transported to Ylisse, the setting of Fire Emblem Awakening, and aids its heroes Chrom, Frederick, and Lissa in fighting off the forces of Valla.
-The second, Hidden Truths, centers around Awakening characters Owain, Inigo, and Severa as they are contacted by a mysterious figure who asks for their help in saving Valla.
-To this end, they are given new powers and names: Odin, Laslow, and Selena.
-The trio ultimately join with the kingdom of Nohr as retainers.

-The Heirs of Fate saga, released after the rest of the DLC, focuses around the game's child units.
-Two separate versions of the Avatar's child Kana, one male and one female, each journey with members of each version's cast to discover why a group of mysterious soldiers attacked their homes.
+The downloadable content scenario Heirs of Fate focuses on the children of the main characters, drawn from various realities into an isolated version of Valla by Anankos's power.
+Two separate versions of the Avatar's child Kana, one male and one female, journey with members of each version's cast to discover why a group of mysterious soldiers attacked their homes.
 It is revealed that they were never truly in their homes, as Anankos had transported them to Valla and attempted to trick them into killing each other.
 However, Azura's son, Shigure, breaks the illusion and bands the two Kanas' armies together, only to leave them to face Anankos alone with the hidden verse of his mother's song.
-However, the army finds a way back, and helps to defeat Anankos one final time.
+However, the army finds a way back with help from Azura's spirit, and helps to defeat Anankos one final time across all worlds by giving their memories as an alternate sacrifice.